Learn More About

 Differences Between Counselling & Life Coaching

 When you search the internet for the difference between coaching and counselling you'll often see it stated, usually by coaches, that counselling focuses on the past and coaching on the future, and other arbitrary lists of differences.
-But counselling is about moving a person forward, and there are many therapists that focus on current issues.
-It is the role of the relationship and legal matters where coaching and counselling diverge.
+But counselling is also about moving a person forward, and there are many therapists that focus on current issues.
+It is the role of the relationship, diagnosis and treatment of mental illness, and legal matters where coaching and counselling diverge.

-However, the biggest difference between them in terms of how I practice, is the relationship of client and practitioner.
+Because I do telehealth and I am a counsellor not a psychologist, the biggest difference between coaching and counseling in terms of how I practice, is the relationship of client and practitioner.
 Life coaching is a flexible, unregulated relationship (SDA's see here).
 Counseling is a professional, clinical relationship and we can only meet during sessions with no social media or other contact.

 Which one should I choose?

 It can be confusing since there are many similarities between coaching and counselling.
-They both can be very effective.
+They both can be very effective with the right practitioner.
 Some help on which way to go:

-- I do book my counselling through the Feeling Good Institute Canada who specialize in TEAM-CBT therapists.
+- I book my counselling through the Feeling Good Institute Canada.

 *NOTE: Information above varies in different countries.
 At this time coaching is not regulated in ANY country that I am currently aware of.
 BUT this article/page is by no means legal or medical advice.